 Students consider CAS programs to advance or complement an existing skill set, or to develop a new one.
 For some students, CAS programs are helpful stand-alone options to enhance an advanced degree they already have.
 For others, supplementing a master’s program with a CAS generally entails coursework that matches MA or MS requirements.
 With little to no additional time or financial investment required, pairing a master’s degree and a CAS simultaneously is appealing.

 Take for example, a student in Falk College’s MFT or MSW programs, or its dual degree program in MFT-MSW.
-Enrolling in the CAS in Addiction Studies while pursuing one of these master’s degree pairs two important skills in high demand.
-Today there is a prevalence in individuals experiencing a co-existing addiction disorder and mental health disorder.
-Failure to recognize that an individual with a mental health disorder is also dependent on alcohol or drugs (or vice versa) impedes treatment.
-So combining competencies in mental health counseling with addiction studies prepares students to address society’s needs while enhancing their marketability for employment.
+Enrolling in the CAS in Child Therapy while pursuing one of these master’s degree pairs important skills in high demand.

 What’s the advantage of earning a CAS credential and a master’s degree?